-7.2.7 Life cycle management of an HSM device
+7.2.7 Life cycle management of HSM device

-Control objective: The CA ensures its HSM devices' integrity for the entire duration of their life cycle.
+Control objective: the CA ensures its HSM devices' integrity for the entire duration of their life cycle.

-- 1. The CA's HSM devices are protected from unauthorized handling during their transportation.
+- CA's HSM devices are protected from unauthorized handling during their transportation.
 At least two named and authorized persons inspect the HSM device during its installation.
 In the inspection the inspecting persons establish that the HSM device has not been handled without authorization during the transportation and that it fulfills the security standards (See section 7.2.1, subsection 2). - 2.
 The HSM device is protected from unauthorized handling during storage. - 3.
-At least two authorized persons are required for the HSM device's deployment and initialization.

-4. When the HSM device is removed from use, it is destroyed or erased according to manufacturer instructions.
+At least two authorized persons are required for the HSM device's deployment and initialization. - 4.
+When the HSM device is removed from use, it is destroyed or erased according to manufacturer instructions.

-7.2.8 Management of Certificate Subject's key services offered by the CA
+7.2.8 CA provided subject key management services